New musick: Origins

 Writer David Buckley states that synthesizers and electronics were initially seen as "punk rock nightmares", with Joe Strummer of the Clash stating on television that the band had no synthesizers.
-However, this idea later changed, with Buckley arguing that it was Bowie's Berlin Trilogy, particularly the albums Low and Heroes, that altered the punk scene's negative perception of electronic music.
+However, this idea later changed, with Buckley arguing that it was Bowie's Berlin Trilogy, particularly the albums Low and "Heroes", that altered the punk scene's negative perception of electronic music.
 He added, "Sounds was the first British music weekly to realize that punk was exhausted and a dead end".
-Reynolds argued Bowie's Berlin Trilogy "signaled a shift away from America and rock ‘n’ roll toward Europe and a cool, controlled sound modelled on the Teutonic “motorik” rhythms of Kraftwerk and Neu!—a sound in which synthesizers played as much of a role as guitars".
+Reynolds argued Bowie's Berlin Trilogy along with Iggy Pop's The Idiot, "signaled a shift away from America and rock 'n' roll toward Europe and a cool, controlled sound modelled on the Teutonic "motorik" rhythms of Kraftwerk and Neu!—a sound in which synthesizers played as much of a role as guitars".
 He would also describe Brian Eno's solo albums as "proto-New Wave", and that he became "one of the defining producers" of the post-punk era.

-Reynolds cited punk rock in the UK as splintering into several different subgenres between 1977 and 1978, with writer Matthew Worley stating that the scene had fractured into various "often competing versions of punk’s creation myth and alternate visions of ‘where to now.’"
-Followed by, "The music press looked to determine new categorizations, some now all but forgotten: ‘new musick,’ ‘power pop,’ ‘mod renewal,’ ‘futurist,’ and ‘new punk.’"
+Reynolds cited punk rock in the UK as splintering into several different subgenres between 1977 and 1978, with writer Matthew Worley stating that the scene had fractured into various "often competing versions of punk’s creation myth and alternate visions of 'where to now.'"
+Followed by, "The music press looked to determine new categorizations, some now all but forgotten: 'new musick,' 'power pop,' 'mod renewal,' 'futurist,' and 'new punk.'"
 Additionally, he labelled new musick "the transition from mid-1970s anger to late '70s alienation".

 The Prophet-5, one of the first polyphonic synthesizers.
 It was widely used in 1980s synth-pop, along with the Roland Jupiter and Yamaha DX7.